Skip to main content

 Future Pursuit Graduate Count

-Internship
+Internship 2

-32
+Residency 32

-U.S. Armed Forces and Residency
+U.S. Armed Forces and residency 9

 Program Faculty

-Admissions Frequently Asked Questions
+Frequently Asked Questions

-No, we encourage you to complete and submit your MUSC supplemental application as soon as you can.
+No. We encourage you to complete and submit your MUSC supplemental application as soon as you can.

-Yes, you may submit application updates after the deadline; however, you must already be marked complete by the deadline.
+Yes.
+You may submit application updates after the deadline; however, you must already be marked complete by the deadline.

 • Average DAT: 20 AA/21 DAT